March 23rd is National Puppy Day! It’s a day to celebrate the puppies in our lives for being so adorable and loving.

 The phrase “follow you like a puppy dog” exists for a reason.

 You need to go to the bathroom and want some privacy?
 Good luck with that.
-Puppies are looking for a pack leader, and guess what buddy?
+Puppies are looking for a pack leader, and you know what, buddy?
 That’s you!

 For the first couple of months, get used to your puppy shadowing you 24/7.